|

 front of the leg are also vitally important. |

-The foot ends its swing through at a point just ahead of the
+| | The foot ends its swing at a point just ahead of the

 knee.
 The leg maintains a slight angle at the knee (the leg is not straight).

-Having reached its high point the thigh starts a downward swing; this initiates
+Having reached its high point, the thigh starts a downward swing; this initiates

 an acceleration of the foot backwards. |

-The foot once again strikes the floor in a backward motion,
+| | The foot strikes the floor in a backward motion,

-adding to the athlete's forward motion. |
+adding to the athlete's forward movement. |

 Training Programs